 Service flows with their associated QoS profiles.

-Name (optional)
+SS Name (optional) – a string of up to 31 characters identifying the DPP SS.

 Maximum number of peers (1-7)

 Other DPP parameters identified in this document as “configurable”.

 The DPP SS shall have a configurable peer selection mode.
 The two DPP SSs of a DPP link must be configured to the same selection mode in order to pair.
 The DPP SS shall support the following two peer selection modes: